flokosiol/kirby-translations/.github/README.md

 This plugin enhances the translation handling of pages for [Kirby 3](http://getkirby.com) with the following features:

-## How it works

-The plugin automatically detects if there's a language `.txt` file for the current page in your content folder and displays additional language tabs.
-For now there are two possible states:
+- The language menu explicitly shows if the translation exists :

-+ **RED**: The translated `.txt`-file does not exist
+  - **RED**: The translated `.txt`-file does not exist
-+ **GREEN**: The translated `.txt`-file exists
+  - **GREEN**: The translated `.txt`-file exists

 For all non-default languages you can:

-- delete a translation (without deleting the whole page)
+- Delete a translation (without deleting the whole page).
-- resynchronise translations with the default language file
+- Resynchronise translations with the default language file (revert).

 Also, the plugin offers an option to replace the kirby languages menu by an enhanced one.